Abnormal Pap Smears Specialist

 What are the next steps after an abnormal pap test?

-If your pap test comes back with abnormal results, Dr. Siudmak will determine a course of action based on your medical history and your risk factors, which could include:
+If your pap test comes back with abnormal results, Dr. Siudmak and his team will determine a course of action based on your medical history and your risk factors, which could include:

-If you already know you have HPV, and you have a history of abnormal pap tests, the doctor may simply retest in a year or sooner.
+If you already know you have HPV, and you have a history of abnormal pap tests, Dr. Siudmak and his team may simply retest in a year or sooner.
 If you don’t know whether you have HPV, a follow-up HPV test can detect the presence of the virus.

-Dr. Siudmak may decide to conduct a colposcopy, which will allow him to take a closer look at your cervix under magnification using a small lighted scope.
-After examining the area, he may take tissue samples for further testing.
-The colposcopy is done in-office at either of the two Total Women’s Healthcare locations in Pembroke Pines and Hollywood.
+Dr. Siudmak and his team may decide to conduct a colposcopy, which will allow them to take a closer look at your cervix under magnification using a small lighted scope.
+After examining the area, tissue samplesmay be taken for further testing.
+The colposcopy is done in-office at either of the two Total Women’s Healthcare locations in Pembroke Pines or Hollywood.

 Insurance Providers